Have you seen Netflix’s documentary, The Social Dilemma?

 Maybe it’s not a social dilemma but a design dilemma?

-As The Social Dilemma illustrates, we’ve been divided by design.
-More controversy leads to higher click rates which leads to more money spent.
-In an era of proclaimed “fake news” it only makes sense.
-Democracy dies when once reputable media outlets are discredited or shown to be pushing some hidden agenda – each side believing they’re right and only presenting the facts that align with their views and beliefs (which is manipulation by omission).
+As The Social Dilemma illustrates, our society’s divided state is by design.
+More controversy leads to higher click rates, which lead to more money spent.
+In an era of proclaimed “fake news,” this makes sense.
+Democracy is diminished when once-reputable media outlets are discredited or shown to be pushing a hidden agenda and presenting only those facts that might seem to substantiate their views and beliefs (which is manipulation by omission).

 Tristan Harris, former design ethicist at Google, is one of the leading voices in The Social Dilemma and in the tech reform conversation.
-Now now a consumer advocate, he’s a prominent voice for ethical design and in the documentary, he mentions, (* SPOILER ALERT! *) the rise of AI.
-Harris understands that users are anxious and nervous about what will happen when computers and robots eventually supersede the strength of humans – taking away today’s jobs that are performed by human beings and giving them to robots with artificial intelligence.
-That being said, Tristan does point out, that in order for this to happen, there’s an earlier point of transition – one that many of us did not expect or did not even consider.
-“There’s this much earlier moment when technology exceeds and overwhelms human weaknesses.”
-(Tristan Harris, Social Dilemma, 40:43) He goes on to explain that this manipulation is the root of addiction, polarization, radicalization, outrage-ification, vanity-ification, and much more.
+Now now a consumer advocate, he’s a prominent voice for ethical design.
+In the documentary, Tristan mentions (* SPOILER ALERT! *) the rise of artificial intelligence (AI).
+He understands that users are anxious and nervous about what will happen when computers and robots eventually supersede the strength of humans, taking away jobs that today are performed by human beings and giving them to robots with AI.
+However, Tristan says that before such a takeover by computers and robots could occur, an earlier point of transition must be passed, a transition that many of us did not expect or did not even consider.
+“There’s this much earlier moment when technology exceeds and overwhelms human weaknesses” (see Social Dilemma at 40:43, below).
+He goes on to explain that this manipulation is the root of addiction, polarization, radicalization, outrage-ification, vanity-ification, and much more.